guanlanxu/guanlanxu.github.io/_posts/2020-01-04-longitudinal.md

 ---
-title: 'Multiple-group Comparision in Longitudinal Analysis'
+title: 'Multiple-group Comparison in Longitudinal Analysis'
 subtitle: "A Tutorial"
 date: 2020-01-04
 permalink: /posts/2020/01/longitudinal/
 tags:
   - longitudinal
   - sample size
-  - multiple group comparision
+  - multiple group comparison
 ---

 ## Introduction

-A longtudinal dataset refers to datasets that contain two or more repeated measures.
+A longitudinal dataset refers to datasets that contain two or more repeated measures.
 One big feature of this kind of dataset is the high correlations among those repeated measures, which violates the basic assumption of ANOVA and regression.
 The Proc Mixed (or Proc GEE) in SAS provides ways to specify the repeated measures.
-With an appropriatly specified covariance structure, Proc Mixed is able to conduct longitudinal analysis conveniently.
+With an appropriately specified covariance structure, Proc Mixed is able to conduct longitudinal analysis conveniently.

 In SAS, researchers can test a wide range of covariance structures directly in Proc Mixed.
 A flexible covariance structure allows more accuracy but requires many estimations; a restrictive covariance structure would save power but may raise bias issue.
-In the case of samll sample size and multiple-group comparisons, researchers have to select the regression model and covariance structure very considerately to ensure an acceptable power.
+In the case of small sample size and multiple-group comparisons, researchers have to select the regression model and covariance structure very considerately to ensure an acceptable power.

 ## Procedure

-1. Descriptive Statistics and Overal Mean Trajectory: The descriptive statistics and overal mean trajectory is able to provide us a better piscture of the dataset.
-Although at this stage we cannot select model soly based on it, we can still get some implications about the trend, which can help us to test models efficiently in later step.
+1. Descriptive Statistics and Overall Mean Trajectory: The descriptive statistics and overall mean trajectory is able to provide us a better picture of the dataset.
+Although at this stage we cannot select model solely based on it, we can still get some implications about the trend, which can help us to test models efficiently in later step.

 2. Normality Test: Normality is an assumption of Proc Mixed.
 If the normality assumption is violated, Proc GEE has to be used.
-GEE is able to build model for non-normal samples, however, one disadvantage is that when choosing covariance structure, the Proc GEE in SAS only supports homogeneous covariance structure.
+GEE is able to build model for non-normal samples; however, one disadvantage is that when choosing covariance structure, the Proc GEE in SAS only supports homogeneous covariance structure.
 Heterogeneous covariance structure cannot be tested.

 3. Choose Covariance Structure: The most saturated covariance structure is the unstructured structure (UN).
 Simpler covariance structures can be tested against the UN by LRT (from Proc Mixed) or QIC (from Proc GEE).